 Bob got a music degree in 1978 from McNeese State University, then studied for his Master's in jazz studies at North Texas State University in Denton, Texas, played in the NTSU Lab Bands and working in clubs all over the Dallas-Fort Worth area.

-For the first nine years in Nashville, Bob traveled on the road with various artists, most notably The Everly Brothers, Crystal Gayle, Jerry Reed, and Ray Price.
-He also played onstage with lots of other artists, including the Beach Boys, Willie Nelson, Leon Russell, Waylon Jennings, jazz trombonist Bill Watrous, Marty Stuart, Dolly Parton, Glen Campbell, Alabama, Loretta Lynn and many others.Everly Brothers, 2000; Willie Nelson, 1981
+For the next 20 years, between recording studio dates in Nashville, Bob toured with various artists, most notably The Everly Brothers, Crystal Gayle, Jerry Reed, and Ray Price.
+He has performed with lots of other artists, including The Beach Boys, Willie Nelson, Leon Russell, Merle Haggard, Johnny Cash, Waylon Jennings, jazz trombonist Bill Watrous, Marty Stuart, Dolly Parton, Glen Campbell, Alabama, Vince Gill, Loretta Lynn and many others.Everly Brothers, 2000; Willie Nelson, 1981

 In 1990, Bob quit working on the road to work as a studio musician, but continued to tour with the Everly Brothers from time to time.
 He has played on thousands of recording sessions in Nashville and Muscle Shoals, including albums by Alabama, Sawyer Brown, Mel Tillis, Jerry Reed, Ray Price, Pam Tillis, Crystal Gayle, Marty Raybon (Shenandoah), Russell Smith (Amazing Rhythm Aces) and many others.

-Rarely does a day go by when Bob doesn't spend some time sitting at his piano, learning a new tune, picking a favorite from the list that has been on his piano for more than 30 years.
+Rarely does a day go by when Bob doesn't spend some time sitting at the piano in his new studio, writing a tune, picking a favorite from the list that has been on his piano for more than 30 years.
 These days, you'll find him compiling a list of songs for his next recording project.